mmistakes/minimal-mistakes/_posts/reads/books.md

 # 2018

-1. Wheel of Time Reread: Book 3 (Wot Books 7-9), by Leigh Butler
+1. Wheel of Time Reread: Book 3 (WoT Books 7-9), by Leigh Butler
-1. Wheel of Time Reread: Book 4 (Wot Books 10-12), by Leigh Butler
+1. Wheel of Time Reread: Book 4 (WoT Books 10-12), by Leigh Butler
 1. Crossroads of Twilight (Wheel of Time #10), by Robert Jordan
 1. Knife of Dreams (Wheel of Time #11), by Robert Jordan
 1. The Gathering Storm (Wheel of Time #12), by Robert Jordan